 - Provide opportunities for your child to develop their intellectual capacities and understanding

-The guidelines highlight that basic skills that should be taken into account in a definition of this minimum education.
-Development and progression in oral language, literacy and numeracy are vital for other areas of learning and for the child to participate in society and everyday life.
+The basic skills that are part of a minimum education include development and progression in oral language, literacy and numeracy.
 A child would be at a serious disadvantage if their home education programme did not develop these basic skills.

-- The details of the education that is being provided to the child
+- The details of the education being provided to your child

 - The materials used in the course of the education